wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-an-enterprise-instant-messaging-solution.md

 -   Decide on which features are important to your organization's stakeholders.
 -   Build a shortlist of IM services that meet your business and regulatory requirements.
 -   Conduct a security assessment of your potential Instant Messaging services, to ensure they comply with your requirements.
-Use the [BCSF Cloud Security Principles](/collection/cloud-security), or [BCSF SaaS Guidance](/collection/saas-security) as well as internal reviews and third-party assessments.
+Use the [BCSF Cloud Security Principles](/silver-training), or [BCSF SaaS Guidance](/bronze-controls/saas-security/understanding-saas-security) as well as internal reviews and third-party assessments.
 -   Select, test and pilot an IM service from your shortlist that meets your requirements.
 -   Develop an acceptable use policy for your chosen IM service, and test it with with user community representatives.
--   Follow BCSF guidance on [deploying third-party applications securely](/collection/mobile-device-guidance/using-third-party-applications) when distributing the applications to your users.
+-   Follow BCSF guidance on [deploying third-party applications securely](/bronze-training/mobile-device-guidance/using-third-party-applications) when distributing the applications to your users.
 In particular, the use of enterprise application catalogues and automatic updates are recommended.

 The BCSF has performed security assessments of several applications which implement the [Secure Chorus](https://www.securechorus.com/) protocol.
-Details of these can be found within the [Commercial Product Assurance](/cpa) products list.
-We recommend investigating these solutions as potential candidates for your organization.

 ---